Iress/es6-style-guide/README.md

     ```

   - [21.4](#21.4) <a name='21.4'></a> If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+    You will also need to get approval from your team lead and the architecture team.

+    > Why?
+Bitshifting is an opaque way to perform type conversion, which we want to strongly discourage.

     ```javascript
     // good